FOREX-Dollar inches up as post-payrolls chill fades

 "This might be a fund executing a dollar-buying strategy but

-it looks to me to be happening in fairly thin liquidity," said
+it looks to me to be happening in fairly thin liquidity.
+I don't

 "Very often you see this sort of move early on a Monday and